Tuesday, 3 March 2026

 Elis ap Howel a church sexton had hidden away “masse books, hympnals, Grailes, Antiphons, and suche lik” belonging to the cathedral.
 In 1571 these were found by a ‘Mr Chanter’ who tore them to pieces.

-St David’s relics remain elusive yet surprisingly the 13th century shrine has survived.
-Compare with the shrine of Thomas Becket that has been completely removed from Canterbury Cathedral, all that remains today are the steps worn by thousands of pilgrims to the site of the shrine where a single candle burns for the martyr.
+Today St David’s relics remain elusive yet surprisingly the 13th century shrine has survived.
+Compare with the shrine of Thomas Becket that has been completely removed from Canterbury Cathedral, all that remains today are the steps worn down by the feet of thousands of pilgrims to the site of the shrine where a single candle burns for the martyr.

 Sources: